Aryaabhisek/Aryaabhisek/README.md

 👋 Hi there!
 I'm Aryaabhisek Mahapatra

-🎓 I'm a first-year MCA (Master of Computer Applications) student passionate about learning and building in the world of technology.
+🎓 I'm a final-year MCA (Master of Computer Applications) student passionate about learning and building in the world of technology.
 💡 Currently exploring programming, data structures, web development, and software engineering fundamentals.
 📚 Always excited to learn new things and work on real-world projects to grow my skills.